web-extractors/arachnid-seo-js/README.md

 ## Advanced Usage

-The library designed using Builder pattern to construct flexible `Arachnid` crawling variables, as following:
+The library designed using Builder pattern to construct flexible `Arachnid-SEO` crawling variables, as following:

 ### Method chain